 Climate change, or the assertion that man-made carbon emissions are to blame for significant changes in the Earth’s atmosphere and climate, is an issue as polarized as it is partisan.
 Environmentalists scorn skeptics as “deniers,” while skeptics have dubbed their activist counterparts “alarmists.”
 On one side, there is call to action, and on the other, deep skepticism.
-In face of stronger and stronger hurricanes, record-breaking heatwaves, and rampant flooding and tornadoes, should we act now, or question the urgency of the threat of climate change?
+In the face of incomparably destructive wildfires in Australia and the US, stronger and stronger hurricanes, record-breaking heatwaves, and rampant flooding and tornadoes, should we act now, or question the urgency of the threat of climate change?

 Let’s explore arguments for both.